Healthy Homes Assessment Karamu

 Draught Stopping Karamu

-If a draught could be noticed from gaps that are not adequate or holes or holes, it needs to be sealed.
+If a draught could be noticed from gaps that are not adequate or holes the area needs to be sealed.

-What are the most unreasonable gaps or holes?
+What are unreasonable gaps and holes?

-See the full details for the Healthy Homes draught stopping requirements.
+Find the complete specifications regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections